-Thank you to Nugget Markets for sponsoring this post and the giveaway!
+Thank you to Nugget Markets for sponsoring this post!

 I don’t always have a game plan when I go to the grocery store.
 Sure, I may have a list of items to buy, but I love the process of meandering through the aisles to see if anything piques my interest.
 My penchant for wandering around is the precise reason why my husband hates grocery shopping with me.
 I can’t help myself.